vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 So far it is mainly the Devarānī Temple that has been discussed in the Indo logical literature.
 Donald Stadtner was the first to propose a date for it, viz. ad 525–550 (Stadtner 1980, 47).
 Two years later Joanna Williams observed: ‘To establish a precise date for temples of Tala is impossible, for nothing in the area is preserved to which they can be significantly related. [. . . ] The position of about 480 to 530 is a reasoned guess’ (op. cit.
 128).
 Krishna Deva, finally, dates the Devarānī Temple to c. ad 550–575 (EITA II.1, 229 f.).

 The dynastic chronology that we have tried to establish seems to support the early dating of Joanna Williams.
 Viewed from the dynastic perspective and considering the relative chronology of the two temples we are inclined to assign the Jit.hānī Temple to the last decade of the 5th century.
-Keeping in view a margin of uncertainty in the dating of at least 25 years, however, it is virtually impossible to determine with certainty whether Jayeśvarabhat.t.āraka of the Malhar Plates of S¯urabala refers to the deity of the Jit ´ .hānī or to that of the Devarānī Temple, if indeed Jayabhat.t.āraka lent his name to one of these temples.
+Keeping in view a margin of uncertainty in the dating of at least 25 years, however, it is virtually impossible to determine with certainty whether Jayeśvarabhat.t.āraka of the Malhar Plates of Sūrabala refers to the deity of the Jit ´ .hānī or to that of the Devarānī Temple, if indeed Jayabhat.t.āraka lent his name to one of these temples.

 Williams (1982, 127) observes that the motifs found on both temples are on the whole ‘basically orthodox Gupta’.
 This observation should now, in view of the sculptures that have been discovered in Vidarbha since 1982 (Mandhal, Ramtek, Nagardhan, Mansar) be qualified to the effect that the artefacts of Tālā, especially the gaṇa type images, bear just as much or more relation to the Vākāt.aka as to the Gupta idiom.
 79 However, it has been noted that the basal wall-mouldings and niched walls of the Devarānī Temple in particular have a definite South Indian flavour.
 80 Krishna Deva (EITA II.1, 229) speaks of ‘some features reminiscent of Calukya and Pallava temples’.
 This theme had earlier been elaborated by Stadtner (1980, 39–41) who observes about the Devarānī Temple that,